Ainārs Šlesers: Latvia First

 In July 2021, Šlesers announced his return to politics and that he would be founding a new political party.
 The "Latvia First" party was formally founded on 14 August.
 In the October 2022 election, Šlesers and his party received 9 out of 100 seats in the parliament, and Slesers was ranked the election's second most popular politician in the election according to voters' personal votes.
-In the parliament he is Chairman of the friendship groups between Latvia-China, as well as Latvia-United Arab Emirates.
+In the parliament he was Chairman of the friendship groups between Latvia-China, as well as Latvia-United Arab Emirates.

-Currently he is the frontrunner for the Riga Mayoral elections taking places in summer 2025.
-If he wins, he has promised a more business led approach for the city, with a focus on attracting foreign investments, tourism and international partnerships.
-He is a prominent Donald Trump supporter and is very vocal about further developing closer pragmatic relationships with the US, China and India based on trade and foreign investments.
+Šlesers is currently elected to the Riga City Council, where his party has the most seats.
+His focus in the council is towards a more business led approach for the city, with a focus on attracting foreign investments, tourism, and international partnerships He is a prominent Donald Trump supporter, and is very vocal about further developing closer pragmatic relationships with the US, China, and India based on trade and foreign investments.

+Currently he is front runner for the upcoming parliament elections in the fall of 2026.
+His party is in the lead of the polls and he is ranked most popular candidate for position of Prime Minister.